 That’s it — use as you would canned pumpkin.
 You can also freeze it to use at a later time.

-On a cool Fall morning there’s nothing like a creamy bowl of steaming oatmeal.
+On a cool fall morning there’s nothing like a creamy bowl of steaming oatmeal.
 But who has the time for all of that measuring and stirring on a busy morn?
 Never fear, the solution is here.
-Try this Pumpkin Pie Slow Cooker Overnight Oatmeal.
+Try this Slow Cooker Pumpkin Pie Oatmeal.
 However, on days you do have a bit more time, whip up these simple Pumpkin Pancakes.
 If you’re more of a breakfast smoothie/shake kind of person, give this Pumpkin Protein Shake a try — fruit, veg, milk all in one!

-Here is an easy recipe that is sure to be a favorite:
+Here is another easy dessert recipe that is sure to be a favorite:

 4 cups fresh (or 29-ounce can) pumpkin